WikiLogic/infrastructure/README.md

 **DevOps challenge: setting up Certbot to run with Docker (& possibly Kubernetes)**: We've put ssl on pause for now to get a basic version up and running faster.
 But it is a 100% must do thing.

 **CI integration & testing**: we haven't got any set up yet!

+**Install without Docker documentation**: because not everyone will be running Docker.